kptdev/kpt/docs/design-docs/08-package-variant.md

    - The controller will look through the list of injection selectors in order and checking if any of the in-cluster objects match the selector.
 If so, that in-cluster object is selected, and processing of the list of injection selectors stops.
-Note that in the initial version, the selectors are only by name; thus, at most one match is possible for any given selector.
+Note that the namespace is set based upon the PackageVariant resource, the GVK is set based upon the in-package resource, and all selectors require name.
+Thus, at most one match is possible for any given selector.
+Also note that *all fields present in the selector* must match the in-cluster resource, and only the *GVK fields present in the selector* must match the in-package resoruce.
    - If no in-cluster object is selected, the injection point ConditionType will be set to `False` with a message that no matching in-cluster resource was found, and processing proceeds to the next injection point.